...

 The view from the café windows, with the Ramada below.

-Affiliate Disclaimer: Please note that some of the links in this section are affiliate links, meaning I may earn a small commission if you click through them to book your lodging.
-This helps support my blog at no extra cost to you.
+Affiliate Disclaimer: Some of the links above are affiliate links, meaning I may earn a small commission if you book through them—at no extra cost to you.
+This helps support my blog.
 Thank you for your support!

 Timeline: Pure Sheep Ranch, Han Neul Sky Ranch, and Sanneomi Ranch